ethanstrominger/gdocs2md-google-app-sscript/CONTRIBUTING.md

+One time set up:

+- create your own Google Apps Script project or ask Ethan to share his
-Install clasp globally:
+- install clasp
   `yarn add @google/clasp@2.3.0 -g` or `npm install @google/clasp@ -g`

-`clasp login`

-One time steps for https://github.com/oazabir/GoogleDoc2Html

-- Navigate to link and copy file mentioned
-- Open up a google doc
-- Extensions => Apps Script
-- Paste content
-- Save content
-- Run
+- fork this repository
+- push script from this repository to your Google app `clasp login`
+  `clasp push`

+Get most recent changes to the script:
+`clasp pull`